 Transforming existing neighbourhoods for food access

-Redesigning urban areas, suburbs and neighbourhoods is an enormously complex topic and undertaking, about which much has been written (see, for example, the journal Built Environment, Towards Sustainable Suburbs, 32(3), 2006; and the work of Roger Keil at York University).
+Redesigning urban areas, suburbs and neighbourhoods is an enormously complex topic and undertaking, about which much has been written (see, for example, the journal Built Environment, Towards Sustainable Suburbs, 32(3), 2006; the 15-minute city model [Boychev, 2021] and the work of Roger Keil at York University).
 Particularly challenging are communities built around the automobile and for food, the neighbourhood with the one stop weekly stock up grocery store model.
-The agrihoods discussion (see Substitution) and to some extent urban renewal / revitalization projects reveal ways to build anew, but transitioning a built environment that isn't obviously ready for a tear down is a different challenge.
+The agrihoods discussion (see Substitution) and to some extent urban renewal/revitalization projects reveal ways to build anew, but transitioning a built environment that isn't obviously ready for a tear down is a different challenge.
 Another way to describe it is: how do we food retrofit a neighbourhood functioning on an old model of food access?
 And how long might it take to see such an extensive area of retrofits that they produce population level changes in consumption?

 As highlighted in other sections, urban and regional planners, even if they wanted to undertake a food retrofit, do not currently have much authority to specify what kinds of food retail, food projects and food growing can occupy what spaces.
 By the redesign stage, these authorities will have increased, although the constitutional limitations of Canadian governance will still impose constraints.